 Pet proof on a regular basis

 If you don’t have time to do a major car clean up job every week or so, then you’ll need to pet-proof on a regular basis so your vehicle stays clean for a longer time.
 Before leaving the house, groom your dog or take a few minutes to brush their coat to lessen the amount of pet hair in your car.
 If it isn’t too hot outside, consider letting your dog wear an old t-shirt while riding inside the car – the shirt will catch most of your pet’s hair, so you’ll only need to use a lint brush to get rid of stragglers later on.
-Keep paper towels, plastic bags, a brush, a big bottle of water, and a bottle of dog deodorizing spray in the trunk.
+Keep paper towels, plastic bags, a brush, a big bottle of water, and a bottle of dog deodorizing spray as well as a natural fabric spray in the trunk.
 Having these things on hand allows you to clean up a dirty or muddy dog so they don’t end up soiling your car interior.

 A little elbow grease and a bit of dog-proofing can go a long way towards keeping your car clean.
 Try these tips to keep your car looking and smelling fresh while traveling with your fur baby, and enjoy the ride with your pet.

 Love our content?
 Share it with a friend or link it to social media.
 Like short clips of cute household pets?
 Training tips?
 Follow us on instagram @nydognanny or on YouTube at nydognanny.
 Have some news you needs to get to dog and cat parents stat?
 Email email@example.com with your article pitch.